 The solution?

-1. Cut the USB hub cord in half! 😆
+1. Cut the USB hub cable in half! 😆

-(…or just cut the red wire inside of the cable, if you are not going to use shrinking tubes as I did.)
+(…or just cut the red wire inside the cable if you are not going to use heat-shrink tubing as I did.)

 2.4 Reset button

-Not yet finished – But the idea is to control the I/O board P3, btn_reset pin3 (=pin 17 on GPIO1) & GND pin5, with a transistor (2N2222, datasheet) via the Playstation PSU (7,56 V pin1, & GND pin5) when activated by the momentary reset switch.
+⚠ Section is not yet finished – But the idea is to control the I/O board P3, btn_reset pin 3 (= pin 17 on GPIO1) and GND pin 5 with a transistor (2N2222, datasheet) via the PlayStation PSU (7.56 V pin 1 and GND pin 5), activated by the momentary reset switch.

 Heatsinks – Tring to handle the heat in the somewhat closed case.

-The first step-down module (LM2596) I used failed, maybe due to heat.
-Because the MemTest performance seemed to affected by open/closed top CD cover/lid.
-During the troubleshooting process I switched til a better working module (XL4005) and at the same time put a heatsink on it just in case.
+The first step-down module (LM2596) I used failed, possibly because of heat.
+The MemTest performance seemed to be affected by whether the top CD lid was open or closed.
+During the troubleshooting process, I switched to a better-performing module (XL4005) and at the same time added a heatsink to it, just in case.

 Heatsink on the step-down (XL4005) module.

-Later findings showed that it where not heat on the SDRAM that failed MemTest.
-Since the issue disappeared when I didn’t use the PS1 power supply unit (and also with a new down-step module XL4005).
-But since I already used RAM heatsinks in the troubleshooting process I will show them here if anybody is interested in this for themselves:
+Later findings showed that it was not heat in the SDRAM that caused MemTest to fail.
+The issue disappeared when I stopped using the PS1 power supply unit and also after switching to the new XL4005 step-down module.
+But since I had already used RAM heatsinks during the troubleshooting process, I will show them here in case anyone is interested in doing the same:

 6 aluminium heatsinks (7 mm x 7 mm x 6 mm).